 - Users have their own environment and don’t share computing resources or data with others (separate instances of the frameworks).

-In addition to our fast storage infrastructure, the widely used SLURM scheduler is used as a resource negotiator and job manager in the HPC environment.
+In addition to our fast storage infrastructure, the widely used SLURM scheduler is used as a resource negotiator.
+Furthermore, it can be used as a job manager in the HPC environment.
 Beside the this standard setting, we plan to support in future special usage scenarios by extending the job scheduling mechanism to also provide subsets of the available nodes accessible exclusively to groups of researchers for a longer period of time, which then can run their specialized infrastructure in this environment exclusively.

 Cluster setup in HPC environment